Literacy and Numeracy Test for Initial Teacher Education Students

 Information about an Australian Government test which is compulsory for current and commencing Swinburne initial teacher education students.

-The ACER manage the test on behalf of universities in Australia.
-All details, including test window dates and registration, are on the ACER website.
+The Australian Council for Educational Research (ACER) manages the test on behalf of universities in Australia.
+All details, including test window dates and how to register for the test, are on the ACER website.

 Who must take the test

 All students enrolled in an Initial Teacher Education (ITE) course are required to pass the Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE) in order to graduate from their degree.

 The two component tests are available four times per year during specified test windows.
 When registering for a test window, you can choose to go to a test centre in person or take the test online (via 'remote proctoring').

 You can choose to sit both the Literacy and Numeracy tests during the same test window or you can focus on one at a time.

 For all test windows and to register, visit the ACER website.

 The cost of each test is the responsibility of the student.
 Please visit the ACER website for the current price and payment options.

 All Swinburne ITE students receive access to LANTITE support materials and workshops via Swinburne’s learning management system, CANVAS.